hossamelgendy1/Chinese-Checker-Game-AI/README.md

 - we are using this [representaion](BoardRepresentation.txt) for the board.

 ### How to run

+- as console application
+	1. download the source code.
+	2. run the main function in Main.java.
-1. choose the difficulty of the game
+	3. choose the difficulty of the game.
-2. start to enter the index of row and column of the marble that you need to move from.
+	4. start to enter the index of row and column of the marble that you need to move from.
-3. enter the index of row and column of the space that you need to move to (valid space).
+	5. enter the index of row and column of the space that you need to move to (valid space).

+- as GUI application
+	1. download the source code and run GUI.java, or download the [exe](https://drive.google.com/file/d/1nPvznpCFvvC3ML1VouywuZCHL7OnUeOh/view?usp=sharing) and run it.
+	2. choose the difficulty of the game.
+	3. start playing by moving your marbles with the mouse.